FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 # Deep learning for liver NAS and fibrosis scoring

-Repository for the upcoming publication "Deep learning enables pathologist-like scoring of NASH models".
-Nature scientific reports, 2019 (accepted).
+Repository for the publication "Deep learning enables pathologist-like scoring of NASH models".
+Nature scientific reports, 2019: https://www.nature.com/articles/s41598-019-54904-6.

 **Input:**
 - Tiles of microscopy images of of mouse or rat liver tissue, stained with Masson's trichrome (see below for details on tiles).